-TUESDAY:

 This year's civil service people survey shows that 58 per cent of DfE staff responded positively to a question about whether it was a "great place to work", up six points on last year.

 Sixty-two per cent also said they were happy working there on a particular day, up three points on last year.
+Though perhaps this is because they weren't asked on the day the grammar schools policy was revealed

+EDNESD

-Though perhaps this is because they weren't asked on the day the grammar schools policy was WFNNFSNAY- With children's commissioner Anne Longfield about to embark on a large-scale research project on educational inequality in the north of England, contractors might be interested in her office's record on paying invoices on time.
-New figures reveal that in the second quarter of 2016-17, just 80 per cent of invoices were paid within 30 days - meaning one in five people were out of pocket for more than a month.
-By contrast, the figures show the DfE and Education Funding Agency have exemplary records, paying 100 per cent of all invoices within 30 days in quarters one and two of this year.
+With children's commissioner Anne Longfield about to embark on a large-scale research project on educational inequality in the north of England, contractors might be interested in her office's record on paying invoices on time.

+New figures reveal that in the second quarter of 2016-17, just 80 per cent of invoices were paid within 30 days meaning one in five people were out of pocket for more than a month.

+By contrast, the figures show the DfE and Education Funding Agency have exemplary records, paying 100 per cent of all invoices within 30 days in quarters one and two of this vear.

 Next, if they could just find some more money to be paid out promptly, everyone would be happy.

+CHECK OUT @SCHOOLSWEEKLIVE FOR LIVE TWEETS OF WESTMINSTER EVENTS

+FRIDAY, DEC 9, 2016

-CHECK OUT @SCHOOLSWEEKLIVE FOR LIVE TWEETS OF WESTMINSTER EVENTS SSAT DAY ONE Over two days in Birmingham delegates at the keynote speakers and workshops, Schools Week 'Think about cutting sixth-form contact time' Auditors will look "increasingly closely" at dwindling levels of cash reserves in academies, says Simon Oxenham.
-He warned delegates not to look at the new national funding formula as a "miracle cure" for financial worries apacity to build up capital will be a priority for assessors as new formula funding changes come into force, said Oxenham, the national lead on school finance and efficiency at the National Association of School Business Management (NASBM).
-"Academy auditors are going to be looking closely at the level of reserves.
+SSAT DAY ONE Over two days keynote speak

+Over two days in Birmingham delegates at the keynote speakers and workshops, Schools Week apacity to build up capital will be a priority for assessors as new formula funding changes come into force, said Oxenham, the national lead on school finance and efficiency at the National Association of School Business Management (NASBM).